The magnificent rocky spires and beauty of the Eagletail Mountains Wilderness Area

 Camping and Lodging

-Camping and lodging is available in the Town of Quartzsite, AZ or Phoenix, AZ.
+Camping and lodging are available in Quartzsite or Phoenix, AZ.

 Food and Supplies

-The nearest town for gas and groceries is located in Quartzite, AZ or west Phoenix, AZ.
+The nearest gas and groceries are in Quartzite or west Phoenix, AZ.

 Yuma Field Office